civildot/cdBoundary/README.md

 Python.

-Rather than using a factor between 0 and 1 as most *Concave Hull* or *Alpha Shape* algorithms this implementation uses *maximum edgle length* (`tol`) as a paramater.
+Rather than using a factor between 0 and 1 as most *Concave Hull* or *Alpha Shape* algorithms this implementation uses *maximum edge length* (`tol`) as a paramater.

 The library was needed specific for *survey* or *LiDAR* data for